inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 I have sacrificed time, health, and fortune, in the sire to complete these Calculating Engines.
 I have also clined several offers of great personal advantage to myself.
-But, notwithstanding the sacrifice of these advantages for the purpose of maturing an engine of almost intellectual power, and after expending from my own private fortune a larger sum than the government of England has spent on that machine, the  of which it only commenced, I have received neither an acknowledgement of my labors, not even the offer of those honors or rewards which are allowed to fall within the reach of men who vote themselves to purely scientific investigations...
+But, notwithstanding the sacrifice of these advantages for the rpose of maturing an engine of almost intellectual power, and after expending from my own private fortune a larger sum than the government of England has spent on that machine, the  of which it only commenced, I have received neither an acknowledgement of my labors, not even the offer of those honors or rewards which are allowed to fall within the reach of men who vote themselves to rely scientific investigations...

-If the work upon which I have bestowed so much time and thought were a mere triumph over mechanical difficulties, or simply curious, or if the of such engines were of doubtful practicability or utility, some justification might be found for the course which has been taken; but I venture to assert that no mathematician who has a reputation to lose will ever publicly express an opinion that such a machine would be useless if ma, and that no man distinguished as a civil engineer will venture to clare the construction of such machinery impracticable...
+If the work upon which I have bestowed so much time and thought were a mere triumph over mechanical difficulties, or simply curious, or if the of such engines were of doubtful practicability or utility, some justification might be found for the course which has been taken; but I venture to assert that no mathematician who has a retation to lose will ever blicly express an opinion that such a machine would be useless if ma, and that no man distinguished as a civil engineer will venture to clare the construction of such machinery impracticable...